caarlos0/codecon-2025/slides.md

 - GitHub Sponsors
 - **GoReleaser Pro**

+^ 2021 was a good year!
-^ being at a podcast of that caliber was something that young me would never dream of. it felt like a big achievement, especially considering i come from a simple family from rural brazil. was on the first batch to have sponsors enabled in brazil, or maybe SA, don't remember. finally, launched goreleaser pro, in an attempt to make it sustainable.
+being at a podcast of that caliber was something that young me would never dream of. it felt like a big achievement, especially considering i come from a simple family from rural brazil. was on the first batch to have sponsors enabled in brazil, or maybe SA, don't remember. sponsors did give some money, but it didn't feel sustainable, and it is usually more "fame" related than anything else so, to try to make things sustainable, I launched goreleaser pro, a paid version with extra features. i confess, I thought it wouldnt work, and if it didnt, i was probably gonna move on to something else to my surprise, it did! and now the real fun begins

 ---